carbon-io-examples/example__test-suites/README.md

 This example illustrates the use of Carbon.io to implement test suites using Test-tube.

+Test suites are used to organize and manage large sets of tests.
+In this example we create the following test tree via Test-tube:

+* hey
+  * hey
+    * there

 ## Installing

 We encourage you to clone the git repository so you can play around with the code.